 - Finance;

-- Actuarial:
+- Actuarial;

 - Fund Pricing Services;

 - Property Management and Taxation Services;

 - IT Services;

 - Risk Management;

 - Compliance; and

 - Client Management Services.

-A formal service agreement between the Company and USIL was signed in December 2019.
+A formal service agreement between the Company and USIL is in place.

 Utmost Administration Limited ("UAL") is an Utmost group service company responsible for the policy administration and investment services platforms.
-A formal service agreement between the Company and UAL was implemented during 2019.
+A formal service agreement between the Company and UAL is in place.